 Members needing to fill a prescription or pick up DMS (disposable medical supplies) following a covered appointment should do so en route to their return destination.
 In this case, providers or members must call MTM Inc. (Medical Transportation Management Inc.) to request transportation to the pharmacy or other destination in advance of the actual return portion of the trip.
 This may be done at any time prior to the trip to the pharmacy, including while the member is at the covered appointment.
-If the trip to the pharmacy or other destination is not requested through MTM Inc., the additional stop will not be accommodated.
+If the trip to the pharmacy or other destination at the additional stop will not be accommodated.